-How much is the entry fee for Amboseli National Park?
+How much is the Entry Fee for Amboseli National Park?

 The entry fee for Amboseli National Park varies depending on your residency status and age.
 Here are the current rates:

-Adults: $60 USD per day
+Non-Resident Adults: $90 USD per day.

 Kenya Wifi & Internet